Over 223 million adults in the United States have experienced some type of traumatic event in their lifetime.1

-Different Types of Trauma
+Different Types of Traumas

-There are several types of trauma including physical and psychological trauma.
+There are several types of traumas, including physical and psychological trauma.
 They stem from events that can happen both directly or indirectly to the individual and may occur at any time in a person’s life.
 Trauma recovery is usually different depending on the type of trauma as well as the severity of the symptoms.

 Common examples of significant traumatic events that often require trauma treatment of some kind include:

 - Rape or sexual abuse

 - Natural disasters